Is International Law “Real Law”? Examining the Debate

 The arguments of the jurists who regard international law as real law may be summed up as follows:

-In some states (e.g., U.S.A. and U.K.) international law is treated as a part of their own law.
-A leading case on the point is the Paquete Habana Case (1900).
-In this case, Justice Gray observed “International law is a part of our law, and must be ascertained and administered by courts of justice of appropriate jurisdiction as often as a question of right depending upon it are duly presented for their determination.
+“International law is a part of our law, and must be ascertained and administered by courts of justice of appropriate jurisdiction as often as a question of right depending upon it are duly presented for their determination.

-Another dimension that some authors and scholars points out is that International Law is a political rather than a legal construct, due to the fact that International law is not created by an independent entity like the legislative body, but by a group of nation-states that have agreed to certain regulations and norms to govern their relations.
+Another dimension that some authors and scholars point out is that International Law is a political rather than a legal construct, due to the fact that International Law is not created by an independent entity like the legislative body, but by a group of nation-states that have agreed to certain regulations and norms to govern their relations.
 The United Nations is based on the true legality of International Law.

 As far as a sanction is concerned, international law does not completely lack it.
 An important principle of international law is the idea of "treaty law," which refers to the legal obligations and rights that states have as a result of agreements and treaties that they have entered into with other states.
 These treaties are binding under international law and can be enforced through the use of sanctions and other measures by the international community.